Pursuing cases that make a difference.

 Achieving significant results.

-Click on the cases listed below to learn about matters brought for consumers by Flitter Milz for violation of the Fair Debt Collection Practices Act, the Fair Credit Reporting Act, the Telephone Consumer Protection Act, the violation of vehicle repossession laws, and various types of consumer fraud.
+Click on the cases listed below to learn about matters brought on behalf of consumers by Flitter Milz for violation of the Fair Debt Collection Practices Act, the Fair Credit Reporting Act, the Telephone Consumer Protection Act, vehicle repossession laws, and various types of consumer fraud.